A Mentored Course

 If you are making payment in full, the balance is due on booking to reserve your space.

 If you are using the instalment plan a 10% non-refundable deposit is due on booking to reserve your space.
-Payments for the balance of the course fee will commence in September 2021 with the last payment due in April 2022.
+Payments will be taken for 9 more monthly instalments after that.

 If your application is accepted but you do not make payment, your space on the course is not confirmed and you could potentially lose it as other applicants are approved and the course fills up.